sirimullalab/DLSCORE/README.md

 ## Installing

+To install python 3.5, please visit this [link](https://www.python.org/downloads/) and follow the instructions.

 ## Running the tests

 We recommend to use the proteins and ligands (in a .pdbqt format) from [tests](https://github.com/sirimullalab/DLSCORE/tree/master/tests) to try DLSCORE.
 When running it, it should look like this: